vishal772004/Projects/project/README.md

 In the function option1() that takes two arguments namely the option number of genre() function and individual genre from the list .
 An if condition using re.search searches for a pattern that is genre inside that genre from the list .
 If it is found the function returns true and if not found nothing is returned .

-In the function called year() contains list of the year of the movie release and the movie name .Then it asks the user to enter a year .Then it checks that if there are any movies released that year
+In the function called year() contains list of the year of the movie release and the movie name .Then it asks the user to enter a year .Then it checks that if there are any movies released that year and if there are any movies it will print those movies .

+In the function called random_movie() , random library is used and random.randint() function is used that gives any random movie from the list of top 250 movies .

+This was my CS50 Final Project for the Year 2024 .
+Hope you like it!!
+Thank You.